oeh-tnf/JKU-Games-Page/04_guide.md

 #### LUI
 The Linzer Uni Inn, the Student Union's bar, will be open through most of the event.
 They are conveniently located in the same building: You can get a drink and some snacks there as well, and play Billards or Darts.
 Check out their <a href="https://oeh.jku.at/abschnitte/lui">website</a> and <a href="https://www.facebook.com/LUI.LinzerUniInn">Facebook page</a> for more information.

+Only for the JKU GAMES they will open at Saturday 17:00-23:00.

 #### More Food
 Some selected other food opportunities nearby:
 * Spar JKU Campus: Friday 07:30-18:00, Saturday 7:30-13:00